 By the end of 2019, there were 130 commercial breweries operating in London, including 28 brewpubs.
 14 were parts of multinationals (M).
 These breweries were:

-Brewery Original site: 6 Georgiou Business Park, Second Avenue N18 2PG (Enfield) Current site: 2A-4 Uplands Business Park, Blackhorse Lane E17 5QJ (Waltham Forest) beerblefish.co.uk First sold beer: October 2016 (at original site)
+Closed brewery Original site: 6 Georgiou Business Park, Second Avenue N18 2PG (Enfield) Final site: 2A-4 Uplands Business Park, Blackhorse Lane E17 5QJ (Waltham Forest) beerblefish.co.uk First sold beer: October 2016 (at original site) Ceased brewing: January 2025

 Homebrewer James Atherton first brewed commercially as Beerblefish at UBREW late in 2015, but quickly decided he needed his own commercial-sized equipment.
 A year later, James and his partner Bethany Burrow were producing beer in an industrial unit in the Lea Valley on a 1970s-vintage 8 hl brewhouse made from converted Grundy tanks and sourced from the defunct Cox & Holbrook brewery in Suffolk.